RiccardoblSandbox/website/readme.md

 To use these files:
 * Download [gohugo.io](https://gohugo.io/getting-started/installing/).
 * execute `git clone https://github.com/jMonkeyEngine/website.git` in the directory containing hugo.
+* navigate into the `website` directory created by the clone action.
 * execute the `hugo` command to compile the files to flat HTML
 * execute `hugo server -D` to start a server on localhost:1313